Frank T. M. White: Gold Mining and Milling, Western Australia

-In 1931, Frank TM White took up a position with Wiluna Gold Mines Ltd, some 500 kilometres north of Kalgoorlie, Western Australia, where – as chief metallurgical chemist – he conducted research into and managed mineral processing; he also served as deputy mine geologist for two years (1933–35).
-In 1935, White was appointed to a position as Assistant Manager and Mill Superintendent of Mount Magnet Gold Mines.
+In 1931, Frank TM White was appointed by Wiluna Gold Mines Ltd, 500 kilometers north of Kalgoorlie, Western Australia;as chief metallurgical chemist, he conducted research into and managed mineral processing; he also served as a deputy mine geologist for two years (1933–35).
+In 1935, he was appointed Assistant Manager and Mill Superintendent of Mount Magnet Gold Mines.
 At Mount Magnet (Hill 50) he earned the Certificate of Competency as underground superintendent (WA Mines Regulations Act of 1906), and became a Registered Mine Manager at 27 years of age, the youngest person to obtain this certification at the time.
 In early 1937, he contracted as general manager of a start-up Australian mining company, Edjudina Consolidated Gold Mines Ltd. He resigned later that year to take up a post in Fiji in 1937 with His Majesty's Colonial Mines Service.

 Setting up a Department of Mines, Fiji

 In 1934, a mining ordinance to regulate a fledgling industry (initially at Vatukoula) was introduced by the British Colonial Administration in Fiji.
 As the Ordinance called for a Mines Inspectorate, H.M.
-Colonial Mines Service recruited Frank TM White to set up a Mines Department in Suva.
-In addition to developing legislation and implementing inspections, by 1939 White (as Inspector of Mines) also initiated and personally developed a geological survey of Viti Levu, resulting in Fiji's first geological survey map, published in 1943.
+Colonial Mines Service recruited Frank TM White to set up Fiji's Mines Department in Suva.
+In addition to developing legislation and implementing inspections, by 1939 White (as Inspector of Mines) initiated and developed a geological survey of Viti Levu, resulting in Fiji's first geological survey map, published in 1943.
 Known colloquially as "White's Map", this remained the accepted geological representation until at least the mid-1950s.

 Shortly following his arrival in Fiji, he became a founding member of the Fiji Society of Science and Industry and served as its president during the war years.
 He published papers on "Prospecting in Fiji", and on "Volcanic Activity and Related Phenomena in Fiji".
-He also served on the board of trustees of the Fiji Museum, with a special interest in paleontology.
+He served on the board of trustees of the Fiji Museum, with a special interest in paleontology.

 In May 1942, in addition to his governmental duties, White joined the Fiji Defence Force (FDF).
 Since the outbreak of World War II in November 1939, FDF had operated within the command structure of the New Zealand Defence Force.
 However, following the onset of the Pacific War in December 1941, during 1942 the FDF was transferred to US command (37th Infantry Division) and renamed the Fiji Military Force (FMF).
 As a special platoon commander, he was now assigned responsibility for training military engineers in explosive demolition methods and related preparations.
 For his FDF/FMF service, he was later awarded the Defence Medal (United Kingdom).